-Singapore Airlines is one of the world’s best airlines and uber-popular with Aussies travelling overseas – or at least it was before Covid hit!
+Singapore Airlines is one of the world’s best airlines and very popular with Aussies travelling overseas – or at least it was before Covid hit!

 The following card issuers from Australia are participating: